aryounce/aws-pricing/README.md

 :mega: **An announcement about the future of the AWS Pricing add-on for Google Sheets.**

 [Strake](https://getstrake.com), in collaboration with [@mheffner](https://github.com/mheffner), is excited to announce that we are inheriting Mike's Google Sheets add-on to continue the great work he started.
-In the near future we will be getting the plugin back into a working state with the latest AWS pricing data.
-In addition we're actively reviewing all existing issues and will be responding after they have been prioritized.

-We're excited to bring AWS pricing data back to your Google Sheets and we'll be announcing some expanded features soon.
-In the meantime feel free to raise issues, and to collaborate on the project please reach out to us at hello@macroscope.io.
-We'd love to hear from you.
+This repo has been retired and replaced by our [new version](https://github.com/getstrake/aws-pricing-sheets-addon).
+Also, all existing issues that have not been addressed by the new version have been [migrated to the new repo](https://github.com/getstrake/aws-pricing-sheets-addon/issues).

 ---